laborci/kuli/README.md

 ### slaves

 Definition of your slaves.
-If you define `src` property for your slave, it will download it from that location.
+If you define `src` property for your slave that will download it from that location.
 You can also override the slave's `arguments` here.
-In the example you have only one slave defined.
+At the example you have only one slave defined.

 ### ENV